-We may generate qualified interest income that may be exempt from United States withholding tax on foreign accounts.
-A regulated RIC is permitted to designate distributions of qualified interest income and short-term capital gains as exempt from U.S. withholding tax when paid to non-U.S. shareholders with proper documentation.
-The following table, which may be subject to change as we finalize our annual tax filings, lists the percentage of qualified interest income and qualified short-term capital gains for the three months ended December 31, 2016.
+We may generate qualified net interest income or qualified net short-term capital gains that may be exempt from United States withholding tax when distributed to foreign stockholders.
+A regulated RIC is permitted to designate distributions of qualified net interest income and qualified short-term capital gains as exempt from U.S. withholding tax when paid to non-U.S. shareholders with proper documentation.
+The following table, which may be subject to change as we finalize our annual tax filings, lists the percentage of qualified net interest income and qualified short-term capital gains for the three months ended December 31, 2016, March 31, 2017 and June 30, 2017.

-Three Months Ended Qualified Interest Income Qualified Short-Term Capital Gains December 31, 2016 78.2%
+Three Months Ended Qualified Net Interest Income Qualified Short-Term Capital Gains

+December 31, 2016 83.1%

+March 31, 2017 83.1%

+June 30, 2017 83.1%